crabhi/karma-empty-css-preprocessor/README.md

 }
 ```

-You can simple do it by:
+You can simply do it by:
 ```bash
 npm install karma-empty-css-preprocessor --save-dev
 ```